About the REU

 - be trained to become the next generation of scholars to conduct cross-cutting computing research;

 - prepare for graduate education and research career opportunities through preparatory workshops and one-on-one mentoring;

 - engage in an interactive mentoring relationship with a faculty member and graduate student;

 - work with mentors to disseminate research; and

 - inspire lifelong learners to consider computing through interactive experiences.

-For the 8-weeks of participation, each student will receive travel to and from Bloomington, a $4000 stipend, free room and board, and GRE preparation (if wanted).
+For the 8-weeks of participation, each student will receive travel to and from Bloomington (up to $550 within the U.S.), a $4800 stipend, free room and board, and GRE preparation (if wanted).